 There are tons of new fishing boats for sale, but the price of a modern fiberglass center console might make your eyes bug out.
-One affordable option is often overlooked by anglers: aluminum fishing boats.
+One affordable option that is often overlooked by anglers: aluminum fishing boats.
 They’re less expensive, easier to tow, and require less power (which means less fuel) to operate.
 So, why do so many of us ignore this option?
 The biggest complaint about aluminum is that it doesn’t look as good as fiberglass.
 And while that was true at one time, modern baked-on enamel paint jobs have changed this conversation.
 Here are five aluminum fishing boats that look good, are ready for serious fishing, and don’t cost an arm and a leg.

 Crestliner 1860 Retriever

-See Crestliner 1860 Retriever listings, or visit Crestliner for more info.
+See Crestliner 1860 Retriever boats for sale.

 Lowe 22 Bay

-Beefed-up construction features that make the boat appropriate for salty use include a .125” thick hull bottom and .110” sides, a spray-in Gator-Skin interior liner, a heavy-duty extruded keel, and stainless-steel bow and stern eyes, seat bases, and grab rails.
+Beefed-up construction features that make the boat appropriate for salty use include a .125” thick hull bottom, optional Seadeck bow and stern deck liners, a heavy-duty extruded keel, stainless-steel bow and stern eyes, fore and aft seat bases, and grab rails.
 To learn more about the Lowe 22 Bay, read Lowe 22 Bay: An Aluminum Bay Boat?